rancher/elemental/docs/customizing.md

         - "/run/initramfs/live/oem/10_install_extra_drivers.yaml"
 ```

-In that case the ISO root is exected to include the `/oem/10_install_extra_drivers.yaml` file.
+In that case the ISO root is expected to include the `/oem/10_install_extra_drivers.yaml` file.

 #### Installation hooks